samtoneill/NUMTA2019/README.md

 # NUMTA2019
-Paper and code for the NUMTA 2019 conference
+The following repository contains code and the LNCS paper that was presented at the NUMTA 2019 conference